concrete driveway

 Timing is Key: Since timing is key, the ideal time to seal your driveway is during dry weather when the temperature ranges between 50°F and 90°F (10°C to 32°C).
 Do not seal during rainy times or extreme heat.

 Application: The sealant should be applied evenly across the surface using a roller or sprayer.
-Dry according to manufacturer’s instructions and use the recommended number of coats.
+Dry according to the manufacturer’s instructions and use the recommended number of coats.

 Repairing Cracks Promptly